 Council of Europe policy towards neighbouring regions

-In May 2011, at the 121st Ministerial Session in Istanbul, the Committee of Ministers of the Council of Europe (CoE) endorsed the Secretary General's proposal for a CoE policy towards neighbouring regions, covering the Southern Mediterranean, the Middle East and Central Asia.
+In May 2011, at the 121st Ministerial Session in Istanbul, the Committee of Ministers of the Council of Europe endorsed the Secretary General's proposal for a Council of Europe policy towards neighbouring regions, covering the Southern Mediterranean, the Middle East and Central Asia.

-The CoE policy towards its neighbouring regions seeks to:
+The Council of Europe policy towards its neighbouring regions seeks to:

-- reinforce and enlarge the CoE's regional action in combating trans-border threats.
+- reinforce and enlarge the Council of Europe's regional action in combating trans-border threats.

-The CoE policy towards its neighbouring regions focuses on areas in which the CoE has a clear added value.
-CoE Conventions and standards are the main reference for co-operation.
+The Council of Europe policy towards its neighbouring regions focuses on areas in which the Council of Europe has a clear added value.
+Council of Europe Conventions and standards are the main reference for co-operation.
 A close co-operation and co-ordination with other international partners allows avoiding duplications and promoting synergies in co-operation activities.

-CoE co-operation is based on a demand-driven approach: co-operation activities are decided on the basis of the needs and priorities expressed by the national counterparts.
+Council of Europe co-operation is demand-driven on the basis of the needs and priorities expressed by the counterparts.
 Furthermore, a flexible approach is adopted, in order to tailor any intervention on the situation of a specific country but also to respond to new emerging priorities.

-Finally, co-operation with the neighbourhood is mainly funded through extra-budgetary resources, such as Joint Programmes with the European Union and voluntary contributions from CoE member States.
+Co-operation with the neighbourhood is mainly funded through extra-budgetary resources, such as Joint Programmes with the European Union and voluntary contributions from Council of Europe member States.

-CoE policy towards its immediate neighbourhood is regularly monitored by the Committee of Ministers of the CoE.
+Council of Europe policy towards its immediate neighbourhood is regularly monitored by the Committee of Ministers of the Council of Europe.